 The 999 Empire State Express steam locomotive was alleged to be the first vehicle to exceed 100 miles per hour (160 km/h) in 1893, although no reliable measurement ever took place (and such a speed was likely impossible).
 Designed to win the battle of express trains to the World’s Columbian Exhibition, it was donated to the museum by the New York Central in 1962.
 The locomotive was located outside the museum until 1993, when extensive restoration took place and it was moved indoors as an exhibit in the Transportation Zone.

 Two World War II warplanes are also exhibited.
-Both were donated by the British government: a German Ju 87 R-2/Trop.
+Both were donated by the British government: a German Junkers Ju 87 R-2/Trop.
 Stuka divebomber—one of only two intact Stukas left in the world—and a British Supermarine Spitfire.
 Also on display is the museum’s Travel Air Type R Mystery Ship, nicknamed “Texaco 13”, which set many world records in flying.

 “Take Flight” features the first Boeing 727 jet plane in commercial service, donated by United Airlines, with one wing removed and holes cut on the fuselage to facilitate visitor access.